 There may be a need to suspend a parking bay and any vehicle parked in a suspended bay will receive a PCN.
-4-7 days notice will be given of the intended bay suspension although it may be necessary to suspend a bay in the event of an emergency.
-Bay suspensions are indicated by large yellow signage.
+4-7 days' notice will usually be given of the intended bay suspension although it may be necessary to suspend a bay in the event of an emergency.
+Bay suspensions are indicated by large yellow signage and in many instances, cones on the highway.